[ Printer Friendly Version ] [ Report Abuse ]

 A smug lilt lifted her smile.
 She was never complimented enough since she worked under the radar.
 Roger was always going on about his capabilities as captain, but she did just as much as he did short of actually playing.

-Rona had been eying him suspiciously, but she loosened up every time Oliver complimented her skills — or rather, the Strategist's
+Rona had been eying him suspiciously, but she loosened up every time Oliver complimented her skills or rather, the Strategist's skills.
+Strategist.
+Honestly, what a name!
+Why hadn't she thought of that?

-She knew he wasn't going to give up, no matter what he said, and if he was going to keep following her regardless, she may as well have some fun, and if she got lucky, get some dirt on the Gryffindor team.
+She knew he wasn't going to give up, no matter what he said, and if he was going to keep following her regardless, she may as well have some fun and get some dirt on the Gryffindor team.

 "Trade?"
 Oliver said hesitantly.
 "What sort of trade?"